athakurbng-lab/MyDiary/README.md

 ## Author

-Built with ❤️ using Expo and Google Gemini AI
+Built with ❤️ by Abhishek Thakur